 That’s it.
 That’s all the help you’re getting.

 No contact form.
 No phone number.
 No chatbot.

 There is an Opera user support forum, but it is for the browser as a whole with no section dedicated to their VPN service.

 This is a free VPN.
 It has no premium plan and no option to upgrade.

 No payment options required.
 No money-back guarantee needed.

 This is a free VPN and you don’t need to buy it, but it’s STILL not even worth using.

-Full logging, surveillance alliance jurisdiction, leaks, no kill switch, no torrenting, and no customer support.
+Jurisdiction issues, leaks, no kill switch, no torrenting, and no customer support.
 This is like my ultimate VPN nightmare.

 The only reason you should even consider using this product is if you want to use a VPN to watch Netflix.
 But even then, you can’t select a country to connect to, so you have no idea which regional content you’ll get.